EmergentMind/nix-config/README.md

 - Flake-based multi-host, multi-user NixOS and Home-Manager configurations
   - Core configs for hosts and users
   - Modular, optional configs for user and host-specific needs
-- Secrets management via sops-nix and a private nix-secrets repo which is included as a flake input
+- Secrets management via sops-nix and a _private_ nix-secrets repo which is included as a flake input
-- Automated remote-bootstrapping of NixOS, nix-config, and nix-secrets
+- Automated remote-bootstrapping of NixOS, nix-config, and _private_ nix-secrets
 - Multiple YubiKey device handling and agent forwarding
-- Basic NixOs and Home-Manager build automation recipes
+- Basic NixOS and Home-Manager build automation recipes

 The roadmap of additional features is laid across functionally thematic stages that can be viewed, along with short term objectives, in the [Roadmap of TODOs](docs/TODO.md).